sdnyanesh352/sdnyanesh352.github.io/_posts/2019-06-18-Upgrade to Android Pie.md

 ![Figure 5](https://1.bp.blogspot.com/-L4uRcGlAeZI/XWwLsuYQBJI/AAAAAAAAbGw/5NCCkuiMitQpIjyyprwDBlwwBN4rLcz0wCLcBGAs/s1600/TWRP_2.7.0.0.png)

 Now you are already booted into TWRP.
 It is recommended that you take a backup.
 Press Backup, select the following options, and swipe right to backup.
-  - ƒƒSystem
+- [x] ƒƒSystem
-  - Data
+- [x] Data
-  - Vendor
+- [x] Vendor
-  - Recovery
+- [x] Recovery
-  - Boot
+- [x] Boot
-  - System image
+- [x] System image

-i.
-Next, wipe the existing stock ROM from your device.
+1. Next, wipe the existing stock ROM from your device.
 To do so, go to
 Wipe->Advanced wipe options,
 select the following options and wipe them:
-  - ƒƒDalvik
+- [x] ƒƒDalvik
-  - System
+- [x] System
-  - Data
+- [x] Data
-  - Cache
+- [x] Cache
-  - Vendor
+- [x] Vendor

-ii.
-Come back to the Install option and browse for the pixel experience zip file, select it and swipe to flash.
+2. Come back to the Install option and browse for the pixel experience zip file, select it and swipe to flash.
 It will take some time.
-Once it is completed, wipe the cache. iii.
-Press the Reboot to start button.
+Once it is completed, wipe the cache.
+3. Press the Reboot to start button.
 Pixel Experience will get started on your device.

 >Congratulations, you now have successfully upgraded to Android Pie.

+This article is written by Swapnil Vivek Kulkarni and published in technical magazine Open Source For you August 2019 issue.
+Also available at [OpenSourceForYou.com](https://opensourceforu.com/2019/09/upgrade-to-android-pie-on-any-xiaomi-device-with-the-pixel-experience-rom/) and [PDF version]